Spagettileg/virtual-cookboox/README.md

 ###### •	Summary Recipe Selection Page (meat.html, poultry.html, fish.html, veg.html, grains.html & pasta.html)
 - CRUD Operations tested = **READ**
-1. User will be presented with individual recipe cards that fall under the selected food genre
+1. All Users will be presented with individual recipe cards that fall under the selected food genre
 2. Each recipe card structure = Image, recipe name, brief description & 'Detail' button
 3. Hover over the 'Detail' button to see colout change from pea green #61892F to lime green #86C232
 3. User to click 'Detail' button to proceed to detailed view of the recipe